vijayvardhan94/KaplanTP/README.md

 The application inlcudes three public APIs - IEX Cloud, Open weather API and a Jokes API, all accessible in one place.
 It was built using Node, Handlebars, and bootstrap.

 Current Thinking - This application can be used as a place to test various APIs to see what kind of data they return or to just see how they work.

+## Hosted URL
+Can also be accessed at [kaplancodingtest.herokuapp.com/](kaplancodingtest.herokuapp.com/)